-After Closing Tune that evening several dozen small and stealthy figures crept across the garage floor and disappeared under one of the parked lorries.
+After Closing Time that evening several dozen small and stealthy figures crept across the garage floor and disappeared under one of the parked lorries.
 Anyone listening would have heard the occasional tiny clink, thud or swear word.
 After ten minutes they were in the cab.

-They stood in wonder, looking around. : Masklin wandered over to one of the pedals, which was taller than he was, and gave it an experimental push.
+They stood in wonder, looking around.
+Masklin wandered over to one of the pedals, which was taller than he was, and gave it an experimental push.
 It didn't so much as wobble.
-Several of the others came over and helped, and managed to get it to move a little idly twiddling the pencil lead that was kept per-manently behind one ear when it wasn't being used.
+Several of the others came over and helped, and managed to get it to move a little.

-One nome stood and watched them thought-fully It was Dorcas, wearing a belt from which hung a variety of home-made tools, and he was
+One nome stood and watched them thoughtfully.
+It was Dorcas, wearing a belt from which hung a variety of home-made tools, and he was idly twiddling the pencil lead that was kept permanently behind one ear when it wasn't being used.